ivaleraM/GLFM/README.txt

 -----------

 This code implements inference for an Indian Buffet process with heterogeneous observations.
-The core code is in C++, but user interfaces in both Matlab and Python are provided.
+The core code is in C++.
+User interfaces in both Matlab and Python are provided.

 You can find some demos of GLFM in action in the demos folder.